ychding11/ychding11.github.io/_posts/2015-03-21-Questions.md

 The statement cause a segment fault error on Linux platform.
 But on Windows, it runs ok.
 I am sure mPtr is allocated by new[] operator and no double delete operation to mPtr.
 So what is the root cause?
+Sometimes this dynamic memory issue is very difficult.
+It is unwise to analyse it by simply reviewing code.
+We need tools to help, for example, valgrind.
+At last I found it is not the delete[] operation cause the problems but memory copy operation where destination and source have different sizes.